marekrei/smuploader/README.md

 Smuploader
 ===========

-This script is for uploading / downloading images from smugmug.com.
+This script is for uploading / downloading images from smugmug.com, using your command line.
 It uses OAuth for authentication.

 Requirements